Shepherd Center Pharmacy Residency Program

 - Internal Medicine: 5 weeks (I and II - not required to be scheduled in sequential order)

 - Internal Medicine II: 5 weeks (I and II - not required to be scheduled in sequential order)

 - Pulmonary/Critical Care: 5 weeks

 - MS/ Specialty Drugs: 5 weeks

 *The residency program includes 5 weeks of scholarly time, divided into five increments dispersed throughout the residency year.
 Residents are encouraged to use the scholarly time to complete longitudinal projects, data collection, and administrative tasks.

 - Pharmacy Education and Leadership: 12 months

 - Pharmacy Service: 12 months

-The resident will be assigned to staff every fourth weekend (Saturday and Sunday) and one weekday evening shift (4 hours) as needed, but no more than two shifts a month.
-In addition, the resident will staff one major holiday (Thanksgiving, Christmas, or New Year’s Day).
+The resident will be assigned to staff every fourth weekend (Saturday and Sunday) and weekday evening shifts as needed.
+In addition, the resident will staff one major holiday (Typically Thanksgiving or Christmas).